 “Before this tutorial, all my pen and ink drawings were either black or white, where I only used pure India Ink straight from the bottle to color large areas of solid dark color.
 However, now I have discovered that you could do so much more with India Ink and create a variety of opacity values just by adding water to the ink, similar to watercolor.

 Inexplicably, the straw hat began breaking out on September 16, when young boys started to steal and smash the hats of men out and about in New York City.
-To this day, no one know why it became so frenzied.
-I thought this would be a fun event to do my piece on.
-I placed the scene in Central Park, because in my head I saw a man going about his business, on a pleasant calm walk in the park when his hat is wrenched from his head and his peaceful afternoon abruptly ruined.
+To this day, no one know why it became so frenzied.”

 I have had experience with ink wash and using ink before but using the water brush, it was hard to layer and blend smoothly.
 I also used the wrong paper and it would absorb the water too quickly, making it warp in areas that I used a lot of water.